 Tax attorneys are those who have graduated from an accredited law school, passed their state's bar exam, and specialize in complex tax matters.

-There are some preparers who have limited practice rights, and do not hold any of the credentials mentioned above.
+Some preparers have limited practice rights and do not hold any of the credentials mentioned above.
 These individuals can only represent clients whose tax returns they prepared and signed, but only in front of revenue agents, customer service representatives, and similar IRS employees.
 They also are barred from representing clients on matters of appeals or collection issues.
 Tax return preparers with limited rights include:

 - Annual Filing Season Program participants: These individuals are graduated members of a volunteer program that was designed to prepare taxpayers for tax season through educational courses.
 Those who obtain a certain number of hours of training receive a certificate of completion by the IRS.
 To maintain the certificate, participants must complete 15 hours of continuing education each year.

 - Preparer Tax Identification Number (PTIN) holders: Preparers who have an active PTIN, but no credentials and are not part of the Annual Filing Season Program, have the authority to prepare tax returns.
 As of January 1, 2016, this is the only authority they have—they cannot represent clients before the IRS (except on returns they prepared and filed prior to December 31, 2015).
 PTIN holders often work at tax stores such as H&R Block.

 |Education||Bachelor's degree and 150 credit hours with a focus on accounting and business||No college degree required|

 |Examination||Four-part Uniform CPA exam passed within an 18-month period||Three-part Special Enrollment Examination (SEE) passed within a two-year period|

 |Professional Experience||One to two years (may vary by jurisdiction)||None is required, but five years of experience working for the IRS can substitute for the SEE examination|